viktorperepechaev/Image-Formatter/README.md

     - Reflects the image across the vertical axis (flips it horizontally).
 - `rotate <degree>`
     - Rotates the image by `<degree>` degrees.
 If positive - clockwise, if negative - counterclockwise
+- `sobel`
+    - Applies Sobel operator to the image

 ## Examples
 1. Invert the colors of `input.jpg` and save it as inverted.png: